koenrane/KR-new-site/content/import/the-shard-theory-of-human-values.md

 > [!abstract] Assumption 3: The brain does reinforcement learning
 > According to this assumption, the brain has a genetically [hard-coded reward system](https://www.alignmentforum.org/posts/hE56gYi5d68uux9oM/intro-to-brain-like-agi-safety-3-two-subsystems-learning-and) (implemented via certain hard-coded circuits in the brainstem and midbrain).
 In some[^3] fashion, the brain reinforces thoughts and mental subroutines which have led to reward, so that they will be more likely to fire in similar contexts in the future.
 We suspect that the “base” reinforcement learning algorithm is relatively crude, but that people reliably bootstrap up to smarter credit assignment.

 **Summary:** Under our assumptions, most of the human brain is locally randomly initialized.
-The brain has two main learning objectives: self-supervised predictive loss (we view this as building your world model; see [appendix A](#appendix-a-the-formation-of-the-world-model)) and reward (we view this as building your values, as we are about to explore).
+The brain has two main learning objectives: self-supervised predictive loss (we view this as building your world model; see [Appendix A](#appendix-a-the-formation-of-the-world-model)) and reward (we view this as building your values, as we are about to explore).

 # 2: Reinforcement events shape human value shards